Factomania

-Factomania is a factual television series that was first broadcast on BBC Knowledge and BBC HD on 3 April 2014.
+Factomania is a British factual television series that was first broadcast on BBC Knowledge and BBC HD on 3 April 2014.
 The hosts for the ten-part series are Dominic Byrne, Fran Scott and Greg Foot.

 Production

 Factomania is a 360 Production for BBC Worldwide.
 BBC America included the series in its first co-production deal with BBC Worldwide.
 Lucy Pilkington is the executive producer for BBC Knowledge.